Talking to primary school age children about parental mental illness

 Children tend to believe they are somehow at fault for their parent's behaviour, and can feel responsible for making their parent better.

-What have you noticed about their reaction to them?
+what have you noticed about their reaction to them?

-What do you think they might be feeling?
+what do you think they might be feeling?

-What might they understand in the language you use?
+what might they understand in the language you use?

-What behaviours do you think might worry your child the most?
+which of your behaviours do you think might worry your child the most?